 - not all cruises are possible in winter

 What about renting a car in Norway?
 Driving is on the right side, and roads are often small with low speed limits.
-To rent a car I always use Autoeurope to find the best deal.
+To rent a car I always use Autoeurope or Rentalcars to find the best deal.
 We rented in Oslo at the Gardermoen airport and kept the car for the entire one-week itinerary.

 Can I see the fjords from Oslo without renting a car? yes, there are 1-day organized tours called “Norway in a Nutshell”, which will take you through a scenic train ride through the mountains, and then to the village of Flåm where you will embark on a 2-hours cruise on the Aurlands- and Nærøyfjord.